glossoverse/kalahim/Kalahim.md

 * [i] is written as i and y for historical reasons.
 * [j] is written as y when is the only syllable onsets, i otherwise
   * *duyol* but *catie*

-### Phonotactics

-Kalahim features consonant clusters both as syllable onsets and offsets.
-Any consonant, except /tʃ/ and /dʒ/, can be word-final.

 ## Morphosyntax